openforcefield/sage-2.2.0/02_curate-data/README.md

 # Obtaining QM data

 The scripts here download and curate QM data for fitting the valence parameters of the force field.
-The script automates a lot of manual modifications and may need future modifying if we discover more issues.
+These are copied with minor modification from [valence-fitting](https://github.com/lilyminium/valence-fitting) which is in turn a modified version of the [Sage 2.1.0 fitting procedure](https://github.com/openforcefield/sage-2.1.0)

 Steps include:

+* downloading records from QCArchive
+* filtering records
 * pruning iodine records from particular datasets, as they may have poor results
 * facility for adding additional QM records as needed for fitting particular parameters
 * facility for *removing* particular QM records that may not be suitable for various reasons, e.g. inconsistent IDs, charge assignment failures, and other errors.